-- 6.1.1 If a student or potential student wishes to appeal against the decision of the Panel this must be put in writing to the Assistant Principal Curriculum and Quality within 15 working days of issue of the letter advising them of the outcome. - 6.1.2 An Appeals Panel will meet within 10 working days of receipt of the letter.
+- 6.1.1 If a student or potential student wishes to appeal against the decision of the Panel this must be put in writing to the Assistant Principal Curriculum and Quality within 15 working days of issue of the letter advising them of the outcome. - 6.1.2 An Appeals Panel will meet within 10 working days of receipt of the letter (or as soon as practicable if during a period of remote learning).
 The Principal or a Governor will chair the appeal.
 The panel will also include two other College managers not previously connected with the case.
 A member of the original panel will then be asked to present the case.
 All relevant documentation will be reviewed including the appeal letter and any new evidence.
-Where necessary specialist advice can be sought. - 6.1.3 The student or relevant person will be informed of the decision by letter. - 6.1.4 The outcome of the appeal is final.
+Where necessary specialist advice can be sought.
+During periods of remote learning, this meeting may be delayed, or convened over a video conference meeting. - 6.1.3 The student or relevant person will be informed of the decision by letter.
+During periods of remote learning, the decision may be communicated initially via telephone, with a letter sent to confirm arrangements as soon as is practicable. - 6.1.4 The outcome of the appeal is final.